Agreed: (over-riding yesterday's decision) Syntax/semantics for for-each:

 Constraints:

-must have a ref
+decl-inputdecl-outputsdecl-output must have a ref, and it must

-refer to an output port of a step in the contained 'pipeline' bodystep
+refer to an output port of a step in the contained 'pipeline' bodystep, choose or for-each elements(decl-input|decl-output|param),(step|choose|for-each)*

 Unclear what happens if there are no steps, what's possible for the decl-output

-is magic:
+viewport is magic:

-identifies the input for the entire
+decl-input identifies the input for the entire

-, and also names the port to which the
+viewport, and also names the port to which the

 contained 'pipeline' body steps can refer for the individual document (the iterator

-variable, as it were), and also provides (via select
+variable, as it were), and also provides (via select)

-the pattern which determines what is in fact iterated over.decl-output
+the pattern which determines what is in fact iterated over.decl-output are plugged

 into the original input at the points corresponding to the successive internal inputs to